-Graduation requires a cumulative grade point average (GPA) of 2.00.
+Graduation requires a cumulative grade point average (GPA) of 2.00 at the end of each semester and for graduation.
 All students must maintain a cumulative grade point average according to the graduated scale cited below:

-- 1.50 by the end of the First Semester of college work - 1.75 by the end of the Second Semester of college work - 2.00 by the end of the Third Semester of college work
+- 2.00 by the end of the First Semester of college work - 2.00 by the end of the Second Semester of college work - 2.00 by the end of the Third Semester of college work

-Any student failing to achieve these cumulative GPAs will be placed on probation.
+Any student failing to achieve the cumulative GPA of 2.00 will be placed on probation.
 If probation is not removed the following semester, the student will be placed on suspension at the end of the semester.
 Any exceptions must be made by the Academic Affairs Committee.